michaelmacinnis/oh/README.md

 first-class values.
 First-class environments form the basis for oh's prototype-based object system.

-Oh is also a concurrent programming language.
-Written in Go, oh exposes channels, in addition to pipes, as first-class values.
+Written in Go, oh is also a concurrent programming language.
+It exposes channels, in addition to pipes, as first-class values.
 Channels and pipes can, in many cases, be used interchangeably due to oh's homoiconic nature.

 Using the same syntax for code and data allows oh to support fexprs.
-This allows oh to be easily extended.
+Fexprs allow oh to be easily extended.
 In fact, much of oh is written in oh.

 For more detail see: [Using oh](MANUAL.md)